 References: Remote-sensing products such as MODIS MCD12Q1 (v6) land cover and Sentinel-2 vegetation indices.
 Scientific references: Russell-Smith et al. (2009), Murphy et al. (2015, CSIRO), Yates et al. (2015). or subsequent and similar published in the International Journal of Wildland Fire.

 (Exclusions) The methodology is not applicable to grasslands, non-woody savannas, permanent water bodies, croplands, or urbanized areas.
 These exclusions prevent misapplication to ecosystems where fire dynamics and emissions reduction potential differ materially.
+In addition, areas experiencing sustained vegetation degradation, woody clearing, or structural biomass decline for reasons other than fire pressure, and in ways which are inconsistent with historical fire regimes are not eligible under this methodology.

 Timing of assessment: Initial Validation (only).